 Looking for Something More Than Just a Garden Shed

-by Tom Brown on Apr 9, 2013
+by Guest on Apr 9, 2013

-How have garden outbuildings have evolved into more than just places to keep the lawnmower.
+How have garden outbuildings have evolved into more than just places to keep the lawnmower?
 Most of us have childhood memories of how the garden shed was like an Aladdin's cave of things to be looked at, investigated and wondered over.
 It was a place for playing hide and seek and sitting and watching the rain through the open door.
-Full of unusual smells, pots and boxes it was a fascinating place to be.
+Full of unusual smells, pots, and boxes it was a fascinating place to be.
 Perhaps that is why the modern trend is to elaborate on the garden shed and make it something far grander.

 One of the most elaborate new buildings to appear in modern gardens is the "Pod".
-This really does take the garden shed to a whole new dimension.
-For those with limited indoor space these buildings have become an ideal way of created an office, a studio and a peaceful place to read or even a guest house.
+This does take the garden shed to a whole new dimension.
+For those with limited indoor space, these buildings have become an ideal way of creating an office, a studio and a peaceful place to read or even a guest house.
 These square modern designed buildings come in kits to be assembled at home or can be purchased in a readymade unit.
 As they can be relocated they can be moved with you from garden to garden, or even just re-sited to suit your needs.
 You won't find any lawnmowers in a pod; you are more likely to find leather sofas and CD players.

 One of the best things about these unique garden buildings is that they come in a range of sizes; the micro is popular as a home office as there is just enough space for a desk and some shelving, providing the perfect place to work in peace.
 The glide is large enough to be a guest room as it will accommodate two adults with a small living area.